gingemonster/GameBoyPngConverter/README.md

 # GameBoyPngConverter
-A utility, written in .net core, for converting 4 color png images to C files for use in the GameBoy Developer Kit (GBDK) when displaying full screen images, like a splash screen.
+A utility, written in .NET 6, for converting 4 color png images to C files for use in the GameBoy Developer Kit (GBDK) when displaying full screen images, like a splash screen.

 If you are starting to learn how to develop you own GameBoy games check out our youtube tutorial series https://www.youtube.com/playlist?list=PLeEj4c2zF7PaFv5MPYhNAkBGrkx4iPGJo